Policy Language Edit

 For a more formal definition of the rule syntax, see the Policy Reference document.

-Second, the sites[_].servers[_].hostname fragment selects the hostname attribute from all of the objects in the servers collection.
+Second, the sites[_].servers[_].hostname fragment selects the hostname attribute from all the objects in the servers collection.
 From reading the fragment in isolation we cannot tell whether the fragment refers to arrays or objects.
 We only know that it refers to a collections of values.

 Third, the name := sites[_].servers[_].hostname expression binds the value of the hostname attribute to the variable name, which is also declared in the head of the rule.